git/git/CODE_OF_CONDUCT.md

 This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Examples of representing our community include using an official email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the Git for Windows maintainer or the community leaders responsible for enforcement at git@sfconservancy.org, or individually:
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the Git for Windows maintainer.

-  - Ævar Arnfjörð Bjarmason <avarab@gmail.com>
-  - Christian Couder <christian.couder@gmail.com>
-  - Junio C Hamano <gitster@pobox.com>
-  - Taylor Blau <me@ttaylorr.com>

 All complaints will be reviewed and investigated promptly and fairly.